-A First Line Software team of specialists implemented several major improvements to the customer’s portal:
+The First Line Software team of specialists implemented several significant improvements to the customer’s portal:

 - User’s custom postcards The user can use their own design elements to create a postcard and order it to be mailed.

-Over a period of six months FLS implemented and scaled up several important business functions for the customer’s portal.
+Over a period of six months, First Line Software implemented and scaled up several important business functions for the customer portal.
 Their ability to complete the project within a short period of time was due in part to the team’s technical expertise, as well as a customized and continuously optimized flexible development process.

-- PostgreSQL is object-relational database management system (DBMS).
+- PostgreSQL is an object-relational database management system (DBMS).

 - Apache Maven is a framework for project assembly automation.